 Most Apple products come with a one-year limited warranty that covers hardware failures and manufacturing defects, and up to 90 days of complimentary technical support.
 To extend your coverage further, Apple offers AppleCare+ or the AppleCare Protection Plan.
-With added initial cost, deductibles, and varying prices across the Apple product lineup, is AppleCare+ worth it?
+With the added initial cost, deductibles, and varying price points across the Apple product lineup, is AppleCare+ worth it?

 For many Apple devices, the extended coverage can be activated via the Settings app.
 Subscription options are also now available and can extend AppleCare indefinitely.

 AppleCare+ coverage varies slightly depending on your territory.
 For example, AppleCare+ with theft and loss coverage is unavailable outside of the United States and Japan.
 Before purchasing AppleCare+, you should look into the exact terms of coverage in your country because of these variations.

 The standard warranty that comes free with your device is simply a limited warranty, the which is very common for consumer devices.
 This warranty guarantees that the product will work as expected for up to a year, or two years for the Apple Watch Edition.
 If something materially breaks within that timeframe, and it is through no fault of the user, Apple will fix it free of charge.

 This warranty is also automatically applied no matter where you buy the product, and it is transferable to a new owner if the item is passed on within a year.
 To transfer the warranty, you simply need to provide the buyer with your proof of purchase.
 Some limitations apply and the length of the standard warranty may vary based on your country.